13 Easy to Prepare Sleep-Inducing Dinners

 The more we learn, the more significant the role of nutrition in sleep appears to be.
 Read on to see how diet and rest connect and what to eat at to nourish your body for more efficient sleep.

-What Makes a Meal Good for Sleep?
+What Makes a Dinner Good for Sleep?

 While the relationships between sleep and nutrition are still being explored, there have been quite a few studies showing some interesting information worth considering.
 According to current research on diet and sleep, here’s what makes a snooze-supporting dinner: